code

 Cache-Control: private, no-cache, max-age=0

 This header configures the embedding of cross-origin resources into the document.
-It controls whether a resource can be embedded using mechanisms like iframes or objects.
-It helps mitigate the risk of being exposed to cross-origin attacks and data leakage by preventing potentially unsafe cross-origin content from being embedded.
+This header controls whether a resource can be embedded via iframes or objects.
+It reduces the risk of cross-origin attacks and data leaks by blocking unsafe cross-origin content.

 The COEP header includes the following directives: